 Participants earn a certificate upon completion of the entire four-year curriculum, as well as some of the privileges of University of Chicago alumni.
+Now until

 In total, the Basic Program consists of a four-year curriculum.
 Courses meet three hours, once a week, for ten weeks.
 Each class session consists of a seminar, covering three or four texts, and a tutorial, which involves in-depth analysis of one or two texts.
 Students take the curriculum in order, progressing with their classmates from quarter to quarter and year to year.

 - No application is required at any time.
 Students register for courses one quarter at a time.

 - Participants must study the curriculum in order: Year 1 is a pre-requisite for Year 2, and so on.

 - We encourage students to register for Year 1 in the Autumn Quarter, but it is possible to join in later quarters.

 - Basic Program Alumni Courses and Alumni Sequences are open to students who have completed Years 1 and 2.

 - Open Enrollment Courses are open to anyone who wishes to enroll.